craftercms/docker-compose/README.md

 `docker-compose exec <SERVICE_NAME> gosu crafter bash`

 This will open a Bash shell as the crafter user.
 The current directory will be `/opt/crafter`.

+# Use Crafter CMS Enterprise Edition

+To use the Enterprise Edition instead of the Community Edition follow these steps:

+1. `cd scripts`
+2. `./use-enterprise.sh`

+Then you can continue to use all previous commands.